 For those wanting to learn how to start a yoga business online, it’s slightly different.
 You can begin with a minimum viable product and then scale up once the money is coming in.
 You don’t need to invest as heavily upfront as a web address and hosting cost less than $100.

-5 – Launch With a Bang
+5 – Launch Your Yoga Business

 Starting your own yoga business is about more than just teaching.
 It involves sales, marketing, and customer service.
 Successful yoga studios are never short of clients because they have strong sales funnels and impressive retention rates.